 The Sustainable Food Trust (SFT) takes issue with a recent study undertaken in Germany and cited in an article by Damien Carrington in the Guardian newspaper under the headline ‘Organic meat production just as bad for climate, study finds’.

 The Guardian’s headline should be treated with caution in the UK, at least.
 A recent UK study, actually cited by the German researchers, provides clear evidence that organic beef, lamb, pork and dairy products in England and Wales have significantly lower carbon footprints than intensively produced equivalents.
-The German studies concludes only that organic pork and dairy had lower emissions.
+The German study concludes that only organic pork and dairy had lower emissions.

 The UK data shows, for example, that the carbon footprint of a kilogram of organic beef protein is 8.85 kg smaller than the same quantity of conventionally-produced beef protein.
 Using the latest methodology for calculating the warming impact of greenhouse gases (as described below), each kilo of organic beef protein has an even smaller carbon footprint, 13.89 kg lower than conventional beef.